 - Familiarise yourself with the requirements of sustainability certification.
 Most certification schemes have trainings, tools or other types of assistance to help you understand the criteria and educate you on how to become certified.

 - Consider applying for certification.
 Certification can provide participating producers with opportunities such as training, more efficient agricultural practices and becoming independent of outside synthetic chemicals for fertilisation.
 In addition, certification can lead to access to new markets for exporters and cooperatives.

 - When opting for certification, consider multiple certification schemes.
 For example, investigate the accessibility of certification programmes in your country or region, the credibility and recognition of the available certification programmes, the costs of certification and the type of certification preferred by buyers in your main European target markets.
-For more information about considerations on certification and differences between certification schemes check the ‘Study on the costs, advantages and disadvantages of cocoa certification’.

 - Check the legislation concerning organic products (Regulation EC 834/2007) for further information on organic production methods.

 - Go to FiBL’s Organic Export Info website to find more information on organic standards, certification schemes and import regulations in different European countries.

 - Familiarise yourself with the requirements of organic certification, such as the standard of the International Federation of Organic Agriculture Movements (IFOAM).

 - Read about the main changes in the new EU organic regulation on the website of Ecocert.

 - Familiarise yourself with the range of organisations and initiatives that offer technical support to help you convert to organic farming.
 Start your search at the organic movement in your own country and ask if they have their own support programmes or know about existing initiatives.
 Refer to the database of affiliates of IFOAM Organics to search for organic organisations in your country.

 Fair trade certification